pjanec/dirigent/README.md

 The application from the plan are initially assigned the state 'not launched'.

 The launch order of all apps form the plan is determined.
 The result is a sequence of so called launch waves.
-A wave contains applications whose depedencied have been satisfied by the previous launch wave.
-The first wave comprises apps that do not depend on enything else.
-In the next wawe there are apps dependent on the apps from the previous wave.
+A wave contains applications whose dependencied have been satisfied by the previous launch wave.
+The first wave comprises apps that do not depend on anything else.
+In the next wave there are apps dependent on the apps from the previous wave.

 The waves are launched sequentially one after another until all apps from all waves have been launched.

 If some application fails to start, dirigent can be configured to retry the launch attempt multiple times.

-If all attempts fail, the plaunch plan is stopped and an error is returned.
+If all attempts fail, the launch plan is stopped and an error is returned.

 ### Shortcuts